IBM/cloud-pak/spec/packaging/ibm_cloud_pak/qualification-yaml.md

   duration: "12M"
   terms: "Valid from date of issue.
 Security vulnerability management and enhancements are delivered on the latest version of the chart and images"

-# Defines any constraints that this cerified container may require.
+# Defines any constraints that this certified container may require.
 prereqs:
   security:                           # Security Resolver
     kubernetes:                       # Generic Kubernetes Security Resolver